KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Use this option to change the directory to contain the built sources.
 There are three different ways to use it:

-1. Relative to the KDE Git source directory (see [the source-dir option](#conf-source-dir)).
-This is the default, and is selected if you type a directory name that does not start with a tilde (~) or a slash (/).
+1. Relative to the source directory (see the [source-dir](#conf-source-dir) option).
+This is selected if you type a directory name that does not start with a tilde (~) or a slash (/).

 2. Absolute path.
 If you specify a path that begins with a /, then